-What the Belcea Quartet writes in the preface to its recording of the complete Beethoven String Quartets could also be described as their artistic creed.These musicians are not confined by traditional boundaries.
-It is perhaps the very fact of their diverse cultural backgrounds that is behind their dynamic and free interpretative style.
-Founded at the Royal College of Music in London in 1994, the quartet is based in Great Britain.
-However, the Romanian violinist Corina Belcea and the Polish violist Krzysztof Chorzelski, the two founder members, bring a very different artistic provenance to the ensemble while drawing from the best traditions of string quartet playing received from the quartet's mentors: the members of the Alban Berg and Amadeus Quartets.
-This spectrum is extended by the French musicians Axel Schacher (violin) and Antoine Lederlin (violoncello).
-The Belcea Quartet blends its diverse influences into a common musical language.
+The Belcea Quartet musicians are not confined by traditional boundaries but instead blend their diverse cultural backgrounds and influences into a common musical language.
+Founded at the Royal College of Music in London in 1994, Romanian violinist Corina Belcea and Polish violist Krzysztof Chorzelski have brought very different artistic provenances to the ensemble while drawing from the best traditions of mentors from the Alban Berg and Amadeus Quartets.
+This spectrum is extended by French musicians Axel Schacher (violin) and Antoine Lederlin (violoncello).

 This diversity is reflected in the Belcea Quartet's repertoire.
 Regular world premieres by prominent composers such as Mark-Anthony Turnage, Thomas Larcher, and Krzysztof Penderecki go hand-in-hand with the quartet’s profound connection with the great works of the Classical and Romantic periods.
 The quartet's open-minded approach enables it to find its own unique, elegant and refined interpretations of the main string quartet repertoire.
 It’s regular partners include Piotr Anderszewski, Till Fellner and Antoine Tamestit.